MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/ubuntu-ufw-guide.md

      ```
      ---

-   - The example output indicates that the port is being used or listening to by a service.
-However, this does not confirm that the port is allowed or unblocked by the firewall.
+   - The example output indicates that the port is being used or listened to by a service.
+However, this doesn't confirm that the port is allowed or unblocked by the firewall.
 Even if a port is blocked by the firewall, it may still appear as **LISTEN** in the output.
-   - No output indicates that the port is not being listened by any service.
+   - No output indicates that the port isn't being listened by any service.

 6. Test Port Connectivity using `nc`: